tobealive/docs/docs/concepts/package-management.md

 A V *package* must have a `v.mod` file at its top folder, describing the contents of the package.

 V packages are installed normally in your `~/.vmodules` folder.
-That location can be overridden by setting the env variable `VMODULES`.
+That location can be overridden by setting the ENV variable `VMODULES`.

 ## Package commands